Hermann’s Tortoise Care Sheet

 Absolutely nothing beats natural sunlight especially when it comes to tortoises such as Hermann’s.
 These animals occur in “warm spots or islands” within their native range.
 In these places, sunlight is plentiful and strong thus providing the animals with adequate UVB.

 This is why it is so important to place the outdoor enclosure in the sunniest location of the yard.
 For indoor lighting, a 10.0 UVB emitting fluorescent bulb should be fixed across the top of the enclosure.
 A 100-150 watt basking light should also be placed at one end only to offer the tortoises a basking site of around 95F.
-Depending on the size of the enclosure, you may want to use more than one basking light to offer the tortoises multiple basking areas but be sure the occupants always have an area where they can escape the direct light and heat.

 They may however not use the basking area too frequently if they are newborns.
 Remember, they know they are vulnerable and instinct tells them to hide as much as possible.
 The tortoises should be subjected to 12-14 hours of light each day regardless of age.
 Humidity is crucial in properly housing Hermann’s tortoises long term.